(714) 240-2800

 Termite Activity Patterns in Chino Hills

-Chino Hills's master-planned hillside single-family homes and condos, 1990s–2010s construction — with an average home age of 20–35 years — creates specific entry points for termites.
+Chino Hills homes — with an average age of 20–35 years — have construction features that create specific entry points for termites.
 Knowing the local patterns helps you catch activity before it becomes structural damage.

 Frass / Droppings

 Small hexagonal pellets resembling sawdust below eaves, window frames, or baseboards — drywood termite waste and a definitive sign of active infestation.
-In Chino Hills's master-planned hillside single-family homes and condos, 1990s–2010s construction, this is one of the clearest visual indicators a colony is active inside the structure.
+In Chino Hills homes, this is one of the clearest visual indicators a colony is active inside the structure.

 Mud Tubes

 Pencil-width tunnels of mud along foundation walls, exterior surfaces, or pipes — subterranean termite travel highways built to maintain moisture from soil to wood.
-Chino Hills's master-planned hillside single-family homes and condos, 1990s–2010s construction make foundations and crawl spaces a particularly important inspection target.
+In Chino Hills, foundations and crawl spaces are a particularly important inspection target.

 Hollow-Sounding Wood